cabooster/DeepCAD-RT/README.md

 We also provide a cloud-based notebook implemented with Google Colab.
 You can run DeepCAD-RT directly in your browser using a cloud GPU without configuring the environment. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cabooster/DeepCAD-RT/blob/main/DeepCAD_RT_pytorch/notebooks/DeepCAD_RT_demo_colab.ipynb)

-*Colab Notebook needs longer time to train and test because of the limited GPU performance offered by Colab.
-You can increase the `train_datasets_size` and `n_epochs` with a more powerful GPU, and training and testing time can be further shortened.*
+*Colab notebook needs longer time to train and test because of the limited GPU performance offered by Colab.*

 <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/deepcad7.png?raw=true" width="800" align="middle"></center>

 ## Matlab GUI

-To achieve real-time denoising during imaging process, DeepCAD-RT is implemented on GPU with Nvidia TensorRT and delicately-designed time sequence to further accelerate the inference speed and decrease memory cost.
-We developed a user-friendly Matlab GUI for DeepCAD-RT , which is easy to install and convenient to use (has been tested on a Windows desktop with Intel i9 CPU and 128G RAM).  **Tutorials** on installing and using the GUI has been moved to [**this page**](https://github.com/STAR-811/DeepCAD-RT/tree/master/DeepCAD_RT_GUI).
+To achieve real-time denoising during imaging, DeepCAD-RT was optimally deployed on GPU using Nvidia TensorRT for further acceleration and memory reduction.
+We also designed a sophisticated time schedule for multi-thread processing.
+Based on a two-photon microscope, real-time denoising has been achieved with our Matlab GUI of DeepCAD-RT (tested on a Windows desktop with Intel i9 CPU and 128 GB RAM).  **Tutorials** on installing and using the GUI has been moved to [**this page**](https://github.com/STAR-811/DeepCAD-RT/tree/master/DeepCAD_RT_GUI).

 <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/GUI2.png?raw=true" width="950" align="middle"></center>